 Court Records are public records.
 They include a case file containing a docket and all of the documents filed in your court case.
 You can access the court records on the internet, or at Clerk of Court in the county where the case was filed.

 Every state keeps a record of a person’s criminal background.
 These databases are connected so you are able to track criminal histories from other states.
-You can go to county courthouse and check in person, or check online.
+You can go to county courthouse and check in person or you can check online.
 It helps to know which county the crime occurred in, and in the event that the crime was in a completely different state, you might have to pay a fee for a more comprehensive search.

 - Driving Under the Influence (DUI).